julian-rose/Agon-CPM2.2/disks/images/bdsc-cdb-d/readme.jhr.txt

 information is built from those prototypes instead of the actual function definitions.
 This is a bug in the compiler.
 The symptom is you will only see locals and arguments in main.

+Remember after you finish debugging a program, to recompile it without -k and relink it; this removes the debug information (and insertion of rst calls).
+If you try to run a debug-build program from CP/M, rather than from CDB, it will lock up.